Winter Travel Guide: Navigating Reno, Nevada, and the Sierra Nevada Mountains to Surrounding Destinations

 3. Stick to Main Roads: During winter, our city's resources for clearing roads are limited.
 Main roads take priority in plowing, so staying on these routes increases your chances of a safer journey.
 Side streets may take longer to clear.

-4. Practive Driving in Snow/ Driving Course: Seek out an empty parking lot to practice driving in snow, or consider enrolling in a winter driving course to enhance your skills and boost confidence on snowy roads.
+4. Proactive Driving in Snow/ Driving Course: Seek out an empty parking lot to practice driving in snow, or consider enrolling in a winter driving course to enhance your skills and boost confidence on snowy roads.

 5. Seek Nearby Lodging in Harsh Weather: If you embark on a journey in harsh weather and find yourself too frightened to continue driving (trust me, I've been there), consider seeking nearby lodging and waiting until the roads are cleared and safe for travel.